jenarchiee/airline_forecast/README.md

-Estimated historical booking patterns from training data
+Estimated historical booking patterns from training data.

-Developed advance booking models using additive, multiplicative, and combined methods
+Developed advance booking models using additive, multiplicative, and combined methods.

-Used Python to apply into validation data with an objective to minimize forecast errors
+Used Python to apply into validation data with an objective to minimize forecast errors.